calamity10110/circuitpython/BUILDING.md

 Detailed guides on how to build CircuitPython can be found in the Adafruit Learn system at https://learn.adafruit.com/building-circuitpython/

+## Two Ways to Build CircuitPython

+CircuitPython can be built using two different approaches:

+1. **Traditional Build Process** - This is the standard method described in this document.
+2. **Board Configuration System** - A new system that uses a TOML file to define board settings.

+For information on the new Board Configuration System, see [BOARD_CONFIG_SYSTEM.md](docs/BOARD_CONFIG_SYSTEM.md).

 ## Setup

 Please ensure you set up your build environment appropriately, as per the guide.
 You will need: